ManApart/quest-command/notes.md

 Same spells scale up in potency as their skill increases

 Equippable gauntlets that help words from a certain element

+Casting a spell can require skill checks in multiple skills (for spells like smoke, thunderstorm)

 Atmospheric effects should effect spell cost / power
 - Super hot, buff fire